William T. Coleman III: Cassatt Corporation

 Coleman was the founder, chairman of the board and chief executive officer of Cassatt Corporation from August 2003 until June 2009.
-The Menlo Park, California-based company offers "software and services to help enterprises implement agile business architectures which adapt to meet changing workplace requirements".
-The company is funded by Warburg Pincus LLP, a global private equity firm.
-The Cassatt management team includes Coleman, Brian Berliner, Mark Forman, Paul Hoffman, Dave McAllister, Steven Oberlin and Karen Willem.
+Prior to its 2010 acquisition by CA, Inc., the Menlo Park, California-based company offered "software and services to help enterprises implement agile business architectures which adapt to meet changing workplace requirements".
+The company was funded by Warburg Pincus LLP, a global private equity firm.
+The Cassatt management team included Coleman, Brian Berliner, Mark Forman, Paul Hoffman, Dave McAllister, Steven Oberlin and Karen Willem.

 Veritas Technologies

-Carlyle Group struck the largest IT buyout deal of 2015 to acquire the data backup and information management group from IT security giant Symantec in August.
-The deal completed in January 2016 with Bill Coleman appointed by Carlyle Group as the new CEO of the company.
+The Carlyle Group struck the largest IT buyout deal of 2015 to acquire the data backup and information management group Veritas Technologies from IT security giant Symantec in August of that year.
+The deal was completed in January 2016 with Bill Coleman appointed by Carlyle Group as the new CEO of the company.

+Death

+Coleman died from pancreatic cancer on November 29, 2020, at the age of 73.